 - The Director of Studies shall decide on the recognition of academic credits obtained at other universities or faculties.
-She or he shall check the credits for equivalence of content with the faculty's own course of study. - Credits shall only be eligible for recognition on presentation of appropriate certificates from the relevant universities. - Recognition of credits in connection with student mobility shall be by means of Learning Agreement. - The bachelor's programme permits recognition of maximum 90 credits, the master's programme maximum 45 credits. - Achievements that have already been credited towards completed studies may only be credited if they match the content and scope of the compulsory courses offered.
+She or he shall check the credits for equivalence of content with the faculty's own course of study. - Credits shall only be eligible for recognition on presentation of appropriate certificates from the relevant universities. - Recognition of credits in connection with student mobility shall be by means of Learning Agreement. - 3a Recognition of credits in connection with single courses done at other Swiss universities is only possible for optional compulsory subjects, ptional subjects and the specialisation.
+Recognition in the field of compulsory subjects can only be taken into account in exceptional cases and upon justified application. - The bachelor's programme permits recognition of maximum 90 credits, the master's programme maximum 45 credits. - Achievements that have already been credited towards completed studies may only be credited if they match the content and scope of the compulsory courses offered.
 The source of the credits is noted when they are credited.
 Achievements from previously completed studies cannot be credited towards elective and mandatory elective modules. - In case of equivalence of content, failed attempts in the compulsory subject shall also be taken into account for the purpose of recognition. - Credits acquired more than eight years ago at the time of application for recognition shall not be eligible towards degree courses.